hualili/hualili/README.md

 - 👋 Hi, greetings, Harry is here, my github id is @hualili
-- 👀 My experience and expertise are in Computer Vision, Embedded Systems, Edge AI and Roboitcs.
+- 👀 My experience and expertise are in Computer Vision, Embedded Systems, Edge AI and Robotics.
 - 🌱 I’m currently working on robotic systems for physically challenged people, and
 - AI with AR-VR and Unity Interactive 3D Graphics.
 - 💞️ I’m looking forward to collaborating with you on the above mentioned fields.